php-fig/fig-standards/proposed/psr-cache.md

      * @return CacheItem  The newly populated CacheItem class representing the stored data in the cache */ public function getItem($key);

     /**
-     * This method can be used for re-persistence of an existing cache item after being retrieved from Cache->
-     * It's good if you have an existing CacheItem and just want to change its value then you can stick it back in the cache
-     * If the TTL is not null then the TTL value for the Item will be overwritten either by this new TTL value
-     *
-     * @param CacheItem     $item   The CacheItem object being passed for persistence in the cache
-     * @param null|integer  $ttl    Optional.
-If there is an expiration time for this object then this parameter is used.
-     * @return boolean              The result of the set operation */ public function setItem(CacheItemInterface $item, $ttl = null);

-    /**
      * Remove multiple cache items in a single operation
      *